 Light Rye:

-- Stir together flours, salt, yeast and caraway seeds in the bowl of an electric mixer or another large bowl.
-Add the molasses, butter and 1 1/4 cups water.
-Mix until the ingredient's combine to form a ball, about 1 minute.
-Add 2 tablespoons water if too dry.
-Using mixer on low speed knead dough for 4 minutes or transfer dough to a lightly floured surface and knead by hand for 4-6 minutes.
-Adding small sprinklings of flour or water as necessary to make a smooth dough.
-It should be tacky a bit but not sticky.
-Lightly oil a large bowl and transfer dough to bowl.
-Turn once to coat top.
+- Stir together the white rye flour, bread flour, salt, yeast, and caraway seeds in the bowl of an electric mixer or another large bowl.
+Add the molasses, butter, and 1 1/4 cups water.
+Mix until the ingredients come together to form a ball, about 1 minute.
+Add 2 tablespoons of water if too dry.
+Using a mixer on low speed, knead the dough for 4 minutes or transfer the dough to a lightly floured surface and knead by hand for 4-6 minutes.
+Add small sprinklings of flour or water as necessary to make a smooth dough.
+It should be a bit tacky, but not sticky.
+Lightly oil a large bowl, then transfer the dough to the bowl.
+Turn once to coat the top.
 Cover with plastic wrap and let rest.

 Dark Rye:

-- Stir together flours, salt, yeast and caraway seeds in the bowl of an electric mixer or another large bowl.
-Add the molasses, butter and 1 1/4 cups water and caramel coloring or other substitute.
-Mix until the ingredient's combine to form a ball, about 1 minute.
-Add 2 tablespoons water if too dry.
-Using mixer on low speed knead dough for 4 minutes or transfer dough to a lightly floured surface and knead by hand for 4-6 minutes.
-Adding small sprinklings of flour or water as necessary to make a smooth dough.
-It should be tacky a bit but not sticky.
-Lightly oil a large bowl and transfer dough to bowl.
-Turn once to coat top.
+- Stir together the white rye flour, bread flour, salt, yeast, and caraway seeds in the bowl of an electric mixer or another large bowl.
+Add the molasses, butter, 1 1/4 cups of water, and the dark cocoa powder or one of the substitutes.
+Mix until the ingredients come together into a ball, about 1 minute.
+If it’s too dry, add 2 tablespoons of water.
+Using a mixer on low speed, knead the dough for 4 minutes, or transfer the dough to a lightly floured surface and knead by hand for 4-6 minutes.
+Add small sprinklings of flour or water as necessary to make a smooth dough.
+It should be a bit tacky, but not sticky.
+Lightly oil a large bowl, then transfer the dough to it.
+Turn once to coat the top.
 Cover with plastic wrap and let rest.

 Dough

-- Let both doughs rest for about 1 1/2 hours or until doubled in size.
+- Allow both doughs to rest (ferment) for about 1 1/2 hours or until doubled in size.

-- Turn each dough onto lightly floured surface and divide and shape as follows:
+- Turn each of the doughs onto a lightly floured surface and divide and shape as follows:

-- Divide each dough into 4 even sized pieces.
-Roll each piece with a rolling pin an oblong about 5 inches by 8 inches long.
+- Divide each dough into 4 even-sized pieces.
+Roll each piece with a rolling pin into an oblong about 5 inches by 8 inches long.
 Stack light rye with a dark rye, light and then dark.
 Roll this stack up into a batard and seal the bottom.
 Repeat with the remaining loaves to make 2 loaves.

 - Remove immediately from pans and let cool on a rack for at least 1-2 hours before slicing.